clrxbl/ansible-ha-k3s/README.md

 ## Usage

 Modify inventory/hosts.ini with your hosts & hostnames.
 Make sure you have access to the root user via SSH.
+With the example configuration used in this repository, it is expected that there is a load balancer, in this case located at `lb.ansible.iptables.sh` for ports 2379 (etcd) & 6443 (k8s)

 ```
 ansible-playbook create-cluster.yml